Check Out What Whales Are Doing With MDB - Benzinga

 What The Experts Say On MongoDB:

-- Barclays has decided to maintain their Overweight rating on MongoDB, which currently sits at a price target of $338.
+- Needham has decided to maintain their Buy rating on MongoDB, which currently sits at a price target of $350.

-- UBS has decided to maintain their Buy rating on MongoDB, which currently sits at a price target of $345.
+- RBC Capital has decided to maintain their Outperform rating on MongoDB, which currently sits at a price target of $375.

 - Canaccord Genuity has decided to maintain their Buy rating on MongoDB, which currently sits at a price target of $300.

-- Citigroup has decided to maintain their Buy rating on MongoDB, which currently sits at a price target of $425.
+- Stifel has decided to maintain their Buy rating on MongoDB, which currently sits at a price target of $340.

-- Needham has decided to maintain their Buy rating on MongoDB, which currently sits at a price target of $310.
+- Citigroup has decided to maintain their Buy rating on MongoDB, which currently sits at a price target of $405.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.